 Also, as we earlier stated, tapeworms can result in your cat physically itchy and uncomfortable in all the inappropriate areas.

 Types of Tapeworm

 There are two kinds of tapeworm, which is our focus in this article goes by the scientific name of dipylidium caninum, as explained by the CDC or Centers for Disease Control and Prevention.

 The other kind which is not as popular but deadlier is known as

-As stated by the CDC, CE or cystic echinococcosis is as a result of an infection with the tapeworm’s larvae stage known as hydatid work which you can find in pigs, cattle, dogs, sheep, and goats.
+As stated by the CDC, CE or cystic echinococcosis is a result of an infection with the tapeworm’s larval stage known as hydatid work which you can find in pigs, cattle, dogs, sheep, and goats.

 According to a report from the CDC, CE results in slowly, harmful cysts in the lungs, liver alongside other organs which often grow without you noticing it and ignored for years.

 Another kind of tapeworm is the Echinococcus multilocularis and can result in a disease known as AE or Alverolar echinococcosis.